 At the heart of everything we do lies a deep care for each child.
 Come and meet us and discover how we develop and nurture individual talent within a safe, caring, happy family atmosphere.

-Q: Are you still accepting applications for entry during 2020?
+Q: Are you accepting applications for entry during 2021?

-A: We are accepting applications for immediate mid-term admission.
+A: We are accepting applications for immediate mid-term admission and September 2021 and beyond.
 Please call and speak to our Registrar who can share details of availability within our nursery setting and across limited year groups.

 Q. Do you have places in all year groups?